naimlemar/FPGA/nios_multicore/README.md

 ### Platform Designer
 Platform Designer, bundled with Intel Quartus, is a GUI tool for easily integrating hardware components like Nios II processors, block RAM, and various controllers through drag-and-drop.
 Components are interconnected via interfaces like Avalon and AXI3.

-Open Quartus Prime, navigate to Tools -> Platform Designer, then open the nios_multicore.qsys file from this repository to view or edit the system.
+Open Quartus Prime, navigate to Tools -> Platform Designer, then open the [nios_multicore.qsys](Hardware/qsys_files/nios_multicore.qsys) file from this repository to view or edit the system.

 ### Subsystems
 Platform Designer facilitates the creation of subsystems for easier resource replication.
 You can group components together into a module (subsystem), and replicate it as needed.
 Any later modifications to the module are made in one spot, automatically updating all instances.
 While useful for multi-core systems, this mechanism is basic as it lacks subsystem parametrization.

 In my multi-core Nios II setup, I bundled the processor, RAM, ROM, and two mailboxes into a subsystem, termed a core, replicated it eight times, and interconnected these higher-level components.
 Due to the absence of parametrization, all cores are identical, leading to suboptimal resource usage.
 For instance, the main core has unnecessary mailboxes, and all cores have uniform RAM and ROM size, though secondary cores require less memory as they don't utilize the printf function.

-To view a core's interior, right-click on any of the 8 cores and select 'Drill into subsystem'.
+To view a core's interior, right-click on any of the 9 cores and select 'Drill into subsystem'.

 ![Core-Configuration with Components Connectivity](Images/02_core-configuration_with_components_connectivity.png) To go back to the larger view, right click over any module and choose Move up.